ch28/CIFAR-10-classification/README.md

 'no cat' samples are uniformly randomly selected from the samples of categories which are not 'cat'.

+You may choose different loss function ('MAE' or 'MSE' or 'cross_entropy') to observe the change of accuracy of classification of neural network.

 # Command
 python test.py